 All correspondence and enquiries about club membership and subscriptions will be channelled to the club.

 There is no charge to the club.
-Club members pay a £1.00 admin charge per subscription purchased.
+Club members pay a £1.00 application fee per subscription purchased.
 The admin charge is non-refundable and enables British Cycling to remain cost neutral in providing the online club subscription system.

 The club member will automatically receive confirmation emails throughout the process of online subscription purchases.